MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 Whenever the overlay is resized, a `resize` event will be fired on the `window` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.

 #### CSS Environment Variables
 Although it's possible to layout the content of the title bar and web page with just the JavaScript APIs provided above, they are not as responsive as a CSS solution.
-This is problematic either when the window resizes or when the overlay resizes to accommodate the origin text or a new extension icon populates the overlay.
+This is problematic either when the overlay resizes to accommodate the origin text or a new extension icon populates the overlay, or when the window resizes.

 The approach is to treat the overlay like a notch in a phone screen.
 Currently developers can work around notches using the [`safe-area-inset-[top/left/bottom/right]`](https://developer.mozilla.org/en-US/docs/Web/CSS/env) CSS environment variables.
 For the custom title bar scenario, we can use `safe-area-inset-top` to describe the height of the title bar area.

 Following this pattern, we propose new CSS environment variables to define the insets of the unsafe notch area in more detail:
-- Describes horizontal insets of the notch on the **top** edge of the screen -`unsafe-area-top-inset-left`
+- Describes horizontal insets of the notch on the **top** edge of the screen
+  - `unsafe-area-top-inset-left`
   - `unsafe-area-top-inset-right`
 - Describes horizontal insets of the notch on the **bottom** edge of the screen
   - `unsafe-area-bottom-inset-left`